dev0x1/bbs-signature/draft-bbs-signatures.md

 If an application chooses to pass the indexes of the generators instead, then it will also need to pass the indexes of the generators corresponding to the revealed messages.

 ```
-proof = ProofGen(PK, (msg_1,..., msg_L), (H_1,..., H_L), RevealedIndexes, signature, header, ph)
+proof = ProofGen(PK, header, (msg_1,..., msg_L), RevealedIndexes, signature, ph)

 Inputs:

 - PK, octet string in output form from SkToPk.
+- header, an optional octet string containing context and application specific
+          information.
+If not supplied, it defaults to an empty string.
-- msg_1,..., msg_L, octet strings.
+- msg_1,..., msg_L, an optional vector of octet strings.
 Messages in input to Sign.
-- H_1,..., H_L, points of G1.
-The generators in input to Sign.
 - RevealedIndexes, vector of unsigned integers.
 Indexes of revealed messages.
 - signature, octet string in output form from Sign.
-- header, an optional octet string containing context and application specific
-          information.
-If not supplied, it defaults to an empty string.
 - ph, octet string.

 Parameters:

-- Ciphersuite_ID, octet string.
+- Ciphersuite_ID, ASCII string.
 The unique ID of the ciphersuite.
 - H_s, point of G1.
 The generator for the blinding value of the signature.
 - H_d, point of G1.
 The generator used to sign the signature domain.
+- H_1,..., H_L, points of G1.
+Generators used to commit each message.

 Outputs: